yoon-zh/yoonzh.com/posts/nmat.md

 Note: I won't go into the details.
 If you are *really* into numerical methods, I recommend [this book](https://archive.org/details/numerical-methods-for-engineers-7th-edit).

+### Error and precision

+Using numerical methods usually implies some sacrifice in precision.
+However, we should be clear about how much we're willing to give in, considering more precision = more iterations.
+Something we can do is have the program calculate how much the values are changing in each iteration, and have it stop when a new value changes less than 5%, or any number you'd like.

+Let's define the approximate error like this:

+$$e_{i+1} = \left| \frac{x_{i+1}-x_i}{x_{i+1}} \right|$$

+Where $$x_n$$ is the values calculated by our method.
+Multiply the above equation by 100 if you like percentages.

+I'll be using the above for the methods developed below.

 # Roots of Equations

 *Adapted from pg 117[^3]*